 Our Beacon of Hope crisis center provides victim advocacy services to victims of domestic violence.
 Our victim advocacy team provides victims with emotional support and help finding resources.
 Our advocates help victims with filling out paperwork and sometimes go to court with victims.
 In an effort to best help and get information for victims we reach out to other collaborative partners and organizations such as social service agencies and law enforcement for criminal justice assistance.
 We have a crisis call hotline team that fields incoming crisis calls.
 Our team provides assistance with obtaining safe housing, victim advocacy, court advocacy, protective orders, medical and dental care, counseling, emergency hotel stays and many other necessary services through our advocacy programs.

 We are here to help domestic violence and sexual assault victims break free from the cycle of violence.
 We have a phenomenal team and we strive each and every day to to ensure that we are informed, empowered, encouraged and ready to service our clients in every way that is needed.
-Providing information on victimization, crime prevention, safety planning and information on the criminal justice process and on the legal rights and protections of victims.
+Providing information on victimization, crime prevention, safety planning, protective orders and information on the criminal justice process and on the legal rights and protections of victims.
 Providing emotional support to victims and helping them with victim compensation applications.
 Helping victims with submitting their comments to courts and parole boards.
 Intervening with employers, landlords and creditors for the victims.
 Helping victims find transportation and shelter and many times making other arrangements that can present, such as funerals.
 Notifying victims of inmates' release or escape.
 Advocating for our clients in all ways that will help them become free from the grip of domestic violence.